One-Room, Country, & Historic Schools of Bourbon County, Kansas

 In 1986, the college acquired the Pittsburg School of Beauty from Pittsburg State University.

 In 2009, Fort Scott Community College opened the new Danny and Willa Ellis Family Fine Arts Center.
-This building includes a 600-seat theatre, community meeting rooms, the Gordon Parks Center for Culture and Diversity, and the Kathy Ellis Academic Hall, which houses art, band, choir, speech, and theatre.
+This building features a 600-seat theatre, community meeting rooms, the Gordon Parks Center for Culture and Diversity, and the Kathy Ellis Academic Hall, which houses departments such as art, band, choir, speech, and theatre.

 The college is at 2108 South Horton Street in Fort Scott, Kansas.

 Today, there are two school districts based in Bourbon County.
-Fort Scott USD 234 is headquartered in Fort Scott, Kansas, and the district includes the communities of Fort Scott, Fulton, Devon, Garland, Hammond, Pawnee Station, and nearby rural areas.
-Uniontown USD 235 district is headquartered in Uniontown and includes the communities of Uniontown, Bronson, Hyattsville, Mapleton, Redfield, and nearby rural areas.
+Fort Scott USD 234 is headquartered in Fort Scott, Kansas.
+The district includes the communities of Fort Scott, Fulton, Devon, Garland, Hammond, Pawnee Station, and surrounding rural areas.
+The Uniontown USD 235 district is headquartered in Uniontown and includes the communities of Uniontown, Bronson, Hiattville, Mapleton, Redfield, and surrounding rural areas.

 Historic Schools of Bourbon County